Derivative expansion for computing critical exponents of O(N) symmetric models at NNLO: Brief summary of the critical exponents from various methods

 \section{Brief summary of the $O(N)$ critical exponents from various methods}

 The $O(N)$ symmetric scalar model was first introduced as the $n$-vector model as a generalization of some physically relevant models \cite{on-nvect} in $d$ Euclidean dimensions.
 The $N=0$ case describes the self avoiding walk \cite{o0-first,o0-second}.
 It is also noteworthy, that the $O(0)$ model probably does not have a Minkowskian counterpart, because in case the Euclidean dimension $d$ and $N$ are not positive integers the unitarity of the corresponding Minkowskian model is lost or at least highly nontrivial.
 At the level of the $n$-vector model, $O(1)$ model describes the Ising universality class.
-In the ERG however the $Z_2$ and $O(N)$ symmetric models at $N=1$ are different because of the different content of scale dependent functions and the appearance of an additional, massless excitation in the $O(N)$ model.
-The $O(N)$ model however should reproduce the Ising exponents in the limit of $N \to 1$, due to the model being completely continuous in $N$.
+In the ERG however the $Z_2$ and $O(N)$ symmetric models at $N=1$ seem to be different because of the different content of scale dependent functions and the appearance of an additional, massless excitation in the $O(N)$ model.
+The two models are equivalent however.
+The flow equations for the $O(N)$ model in the limit of $N \to 1$ are regular.
+Furthermore the contribution of the Goldstone modes in the flow equations vanish for $N=1$, and the extra flow equations decouple from those which have direct interpretation in terms of the $Z_2$ symmetric model.
 The $O(2)$ model is more commonly known as the $XY$-model, which is used to describe the phase transition in the superfluid helium-4.
 The $O(3)$ model is also known as the Heisenberg model for ferromagnetism.
-Lastly but not the least, the $O(4)$ model can be considered as a Toy model for the standard model's Higgs sector, but also applicable to chiral phase transitions.
+Lastly but not the least, the $O(4)$ model can be considered as a toy model for the standard model's Higgs sector, but also applicable to chiral phase transitions.

 Some of the most precise computations of the $O(N)$ critical exponents in $d=3$ Euclidean dimensions are summarized in Tab.~\ref{tab:on-refsum}.
 Comparing these with our findings, 'this work' entry in the same table, one can see that the central values are in excellent agreement.
 The improved results of Ref.~\cite{full-on} take advantage of the convergence of the DE as well as the alternating behavior of the corrections from the successive orders of the DE.
-In contrast our improvement, the Wynn epsilon algorithm detailed in Sec.~\ref{sec:wynn}, is a brute force series acceleration method.
-Our uncertainties come solely from the choice of regulator and the polynomial truncation of the scale dependent functions.
-At NNLO, we are not able to accurately give the error of the DE.
-We also need the improved N$^{3}$LO predictions to give a conservative error bar, as the absolute difference of the Wynn improved NNLO and N$^{3}$LO predictions.
+In contrast our improvement, the Wynn epsilon algorithm detailed in Sec.~\ref{sec:wynn}, is a robust series acceleration method applicable to any alternating sequence.